DatanoiseTV/modep-pi4-aarch64/README.md

 Use it at you own risk.
 It will overclock your Pi 4/400 to 4x 2.0 GHz.
 Be sure to use a heatsink on the Pi 4.
 The Pi 400 should be fine without (mine is around 38°C while modep is running).

+It requires the 64-bit version of Raspberry OS.

 ### Install modep

 Follow official instructions.